Superintendent's Compendium

 (b) Conditions for extinguishing fires

-• All fires must be completely extinguished and with no burning material remaining prior to leaving.
+• All fires must be completely extinguished prior to leaving the picnic area.

-• All ashes/coals must be thoroughly extinguished and cooled and then removed from the park or placed in a trash receptacle.
+• All ashes/coals must be thoroughly extinguished and cooled and then removed from the park or placed in one of the hot coal receptacles at Smith Bridge Picnic Area.

 • All trash within park provided grills must be removed and properly disposed of.

-Justification: Because of the problems associated with disposal of hot coals from charcoal grills, the Superintendent has established these restrictions for public health and safety and the protection of natural resources.
+Justification: Because of the dangers of wildfire and injury associated with hot coals escaping from unattended charcoal grills or being disposed of on the ground, the Superintendent has established these restrictions for public health and safety and the protection of natural resources.

 36 CFR §2.15 – PETS